kernelkit/infix/doc/support.md

 Each command is run with a timeout, so a wedged driver or daemon cannot stall the collection; the archive then holds a note in place of that command's output.
-If the collection itself fails, the log is kept next to the working directory, for instance:
+The logs are held in the collection and again in the archive beside it, so collection measures them first and refuses when the partition cannot hold both, rather than fill it.
+If the collection itself fails, the log is kept next to the working directory, for
+instance:

 ```
 /var/lib/support/support-host-2026-09-11T13:05:42+02:00.log